-The city has a prime location in the center of the St. Louis Metropolitan area, located at the intersection of Interstates 70 and 270, and within a short drive of Interstates 64, 44 and 55.
+The City has a prime location in the center of the St. Louis Metropolitan area, located at the intersection of Interstates 70 and 270, and within a short drive of Interstates 64, 44 and 55.
 An eight-lane regional highway, U.S. 364, serves as one of two bridges connecting Maryland Heights to neighboring St. Charles County across the Missouri River, which forms the city's western boundary.
 Lambert-St. Louis International Airport is a 10-minute drive from Maryland Heights.

 The long-term vision for Maryland Heights includes the redevelopment of one of its major thoroughfares, Dorsett Road, through the creation of a Tax-Increment Financing district along its eastern end.
 2,000 acres in the Howard Bend Planning Area are also available for future development.
 Several sites are currently zoned for development of large office buildings.
-In the short-term, the City is constructing a state-of-the-art Community Center to replace the current one, which is near the end of its useful life.
-The Community Center is scheduled to be completed in late 2016.

 The public school districts serving Maryland Heights, Parkway and Pattonville, have both earned "Distinction in Performance" recognition from the Missouri Department of Education.
-Maryland Heights have access to five city parks as well as St. Louis County's 2,000-acre Creve Coeur Park.
+Maryland Heights has access to five city parks as well as St. Louis County's 2,000-acre Creve Coeur Park.

 Please use the links to the left to navigate for more information about Maryland Heights.